IBM/telco-network-cloud-drivers/content/reference/security/configuring-external-ldap.md

 ### LDAP Bind (default)

-The `ldapBind` authentication strategy is the default during an installation of LM.
+The `ldapBind` authentication strategy is the default during an installation of TNCO.
 It can be customised with the following configuration, which can be set in Vault:

 ```yaml
 alm: